cataclysmnik/retroChat/README.md

 Created using HTML, CSS and JS.
 This inputs the user input and a fixed prompt (to give the AI some "uniqueness") to Google's Gemini API, and then displays the output here.

 ## TODO:
-- Make the website more mobile friendly.
 - Add a "boot" animation.
-- Make the text brighter.
 - Make the bot have memory.
 - Add some better "lore".